How a Harris or Trump win could impact Canada-U.S. trade

 As we move closer to the U.S. election, CTVNews.ca will be examining the relationship between Canada and the U.S. in a series of features.

 Canada's economy is intricately tied to the U.S., with nearly 80 per cent of all exports going to its neighbour.
 While Donald Trump's first presidency upended trade relations, U.S. President Joe Biden has overseen a return to relative stability.
-U.S. Vice President Kamala Harris, however, was once a vocal critic of North American free trade pacts like the United States-Mexico-Canada Agreement (USMCA) and its predecessor, the North American Free Trade Agreement (NAFTA).
+U.S. Vice President Kamala Harris, however, has been a vocal critic of North American free trade pacts like the United States-Mexico-Canada Agreement (USMCA) and its predecessor, the North American Free Trade Agreement (NAFTA).

 "No matter who is the U.S. president in 2025, Canada's economy would be affected by a trade protectionism, just to different degrees," Carleton University political scientist Aaron Ettinger told CTVNews.ca.
 "Either way, Canadians will need to be alert."